dgrisafe/academic-kickstart/content/talk/2020-05-29-dissertation/index.md

 subtitle: 'Dissertation Defense for PhD in Epidemiology'

-summary: 'While defendeding my dissertation, I presented to my committee the three papers that I had drafted over the previous three years.
-I had proposed my research projects the previous fall during my [Qualifying Exam](https://domgrisafe.com/publication/quals-vfl-vsqol-multiethnic-lac/).
+summary: 'While defendeding my dissertation, I presented 3 papers to my committee.
+I proposed these projects during my [Qualifying Exam](https://domgrisafe.com/talk/quals-vfl-vsqol-multiethnic-lac/) the previous fall.
 I identified and proposed a novel question in environmental epidemiology that I presented as the third paper of my dissertation.
 A detailed abstract is available below.'

 authors:
 - admin